Extension of the CIPSI-Driven CC($P$;$Q$) Approach to Excited Electronic States: Acknowledgments

 \section{Acknowledgments}

 This work has been supported by the Chemical Sciences, Geosciences and Biosciences Division, Office of Basic Energy Sciences, Office of Science, U.S. Department of Energy (Grant No. DE-FG02-01ER15228 to P.P).
+Support from the Jenison Fund at Michigan State University is gratefully acknowledged too.